s-gas/hauslab/README.md

 ## Goal

-Since I learn best by doing, the goal of this homelab is to improve my understanding of backend systems, Go, Linux and DevOps, while also having something real and practical that I could use every day.
+Since I learn best by doing, the goal of this homelab is to improve my understanding of backend systems, Go, Linux, and DevOps, while also having something real and practical that I could use every day.

 ## Hardware